 Escrow, title-related and other fees increased \$61 million in 2013 compared to 2012, consisting of a decrease of \$16 million in the Fidelity National Title Group segment and increases of \$5 million in the FNF Corporate and Other segment and \$72 in the Portfolio Company Corporate and Other segment.
-Escrow, title-related and other fees increased \$283 million in 2012 compared to 2011, consisting of an increase of \$276 million in the Fidelity National Title Group segment and \$11 million in the FNF Corporate and Other segment.
-A other segment and \$11 million in the FNF Corporate and Other segment and \$11 million in the FNF Corporate and Other segment.
+Escrow, title-related and other fees increased \$283 million in 2012 compared to 2011, consisting of an increase of \$276 million in the Fidelity National Title Group segment and \$11 million in the FNF Corporate and Other segment and offset by a decrease of \$4 million in the Portfolio Company Corporate and Other segment.